Microsoft Customer Agreement

 First, a few facts:

-1. Jennifer has been procuring Microsoft licences for 15 years, mainly through an Enterprise Agreement.
-From time to time, purely for economic reasons, she would authorise an alternative purchase via other types of Microsoft agreements like Open or MPSA.
+1. Jennifer has been procuring Microsoft licences for 18 years, mainly through an Enterprise Agreement.
+From time to time, purely for economic reasons, she would authorise an alternative purchase under other Microsoft agreements, such as Open or MPSA.
 The licensing terms and conditions between them and EA are alike, so it's almost always been a question of what is strategically cheaper.

-2. Jennifer has a reasonably sized on-premise server estate.
-Her team has migrated from physical servers to virtual clusters and is now moving some of the workloads to Azure and AWS.
+2. Jennifer still has an on-premise server estate, almost entirely virtualised.
+Her team also migrated a significant portion of the business workloads to Azure and AWS.

-3. A few years ago, she switched all users to Office 365, now Microsoft 365.
-However, her IT still has legacy Office servers and desktop products everywhere.
-That is a scenario we see almost everywhere.
+3. A few years ago, she switched all users to Microsoft 365.
+However, her IT estate still has a few legacy Office servers and desktop products.

 4. She is also not new to CSP, but its share in the licensing estate is below 10%.
-She likes CSP for its flexibility – the ability to cancel licenses at any time on a monthly billing schedule.
+She first adopted CSP for its flexibility – the ability to cancel licenses at any time on a monthly billing schedule.
+That, however, changed around 2022, and annual subscriptions aren't as flexible anymore — you cannot simply cancel licenses until the term expires.

 Jennifer's conundrum

-Jennifer has recently been considering whether it is a good idea to move more, if not the entire Microsoft licensing portfolio, to CSP.
-She has no issues with its predominantly subscription model (OPEX) and, as mentioned earlier, likes its flexibility.
+Since 2022, Jennifer has constantly been considering whether it is a good idea to move her entire Microsoft licensing portfolio to CSP.
+She has come to terms with its predominantly subscription-based (OPEX) model.

 And here's why.

-So, Jennifer is constantly pushed and pulled towards CSP by a plethora of partners.
+So, Jennifer is constantly pushed towards CSP from all sides.

 Preparation

-Trying to answer Jennifer's concerns, we sat with her and strategically looked at the entire picture.
+To address Jennifer's concerns, we sat with her and strategically reviewed the entire picture.

-Before considering licences, you should write down all the milestones, key dates and projects.
+As a best practice, before considering any licensing changes, you should document all milestones, key dates, and projects.

 Here's Jennifer's list, reduced to keep it simple:

-In reality, it was a much longer list.
+In reality, you'll probably have a much longer list.
 And although not everything in your plans may affect your licensing choices, we suggest writing down everything.

 Then, we looked at the servers.
-We don't always begin with the servers, but I promised you a real story, so that's how it went.
+We don't usually begin with the servers, especially in 2025, but I promised you a real story, so that's how it went.

 Servers